rdonn70/digital_window/README.md

-# Digital Window (WIP)
+# Unity/Python Digital Window
-Project to create a CAVE (Cave Automatic Virtual Environment)-type of display on a projector, based on head tracking data + off-axis projection.
-By tracking the viewer's head position with a webcam and dynamically adjusting the camera projection matrix, the display behaves like a window into a 3D world rather than a flat monitor.
+Project to create a CAVE-type of display on a monitor/projector, based on head tracking data and using off-axis projection.
+By tracking the viewer's head position with a webcam and dynamically adjusting the camera projection matrix, the display behaves like a window into a digital world.

 A prototype is currently available for download **(Current Version: 0.1)**.